y-coordinates of each heel strike, in meters

 Question 1) Explain why this call produces an IndexError.

-This happens because to calculate a step length, we need two consecutive heel strikes.
-To calculate the length of step 9, we need heel strikes 9 and 10.
+This happens because to calculate a step length, two consecutive heel strikes are needed.
+To calculate the length of step 9, heel strikes 9 and 10 are needed.
 However, the last element of y

 is at index 9.

-One way to avoid this error is to check that we won’t index the list out of its range, before calculating the step length.
+One way to avoid this error is to check that the list will not be indexed out of its range, before calculating the step length.

 Question 2) Modify your function so that instead of producing this error, it simply returns 0.